Lost-Ones/envoy_mqtt/README.md

 You will need to update your IP address for your local Envoy

 I am currently using the Mosquito MQTT broker and HA core in Docker.
+I run the script as a service.

 HA configfuration.yaml